 2. Try to get items donated if possible ( I was able to get my sofa and low table donated).

 3. Fund your project via Donors Choose, personal funds or your school budget.

-4. While you want for funds, create a presentation to launch Flexible Seating in your class.
+4. While you wait for funds, create a flexible seating classroom presentation to launch flexible seating in your class.

-5. Source or create a contract for students to sign about their use and care of the equipment.
+5. Find or create a contract for students to sign about their use and care of the the flexible seating chair.

 6. Celebrate your project getting funded.

-8. Give students an opportunity to “enjoy” their new classroom within reason.
+8. Give students an opportunity to “enjoy” their new flexible seating classroom within reason.

 9. Deliver your presentation and discuss expectations, consequences and how to care for the materials.

 *Pro Tip: You’ll only have to redirect once, if done correctly.
 The consequence in my room for equipment misuse, by a student, is no access to any flexible seating choice for a week.